Vlad-Vasinev/CroakSlider/README.md

 <hr class="marker">
 ```

-5. You basic HTML-markdown should look like this:
+5. Your basic HTML-markdown should look like this:
 ```
 <hr class="marker">
 <div data-croak-container>